-While the Coleman Classic isn't fancy or feature-rich, it did everything we needed it to do in a timely and proficient manner.
-It didn't have the highest BTUs or boiling times, but for $80 (or often much less) this little gem satisfies a lot of campers.
+While the Coleman Classic isn't fancy or feature-rich, it does everything you need it to do in a timely and proficient manner.
+It doesn't have the highest BTUs or boiling times, but for the price, this little gem satisfies a lot of campers.

 This simple stove did a great job with every test we threw at it.